trackier/android_sdk/README.md

 <p>We recommend initializing the SDK inside the app’s global application class.
 This allows the SDK to
 initialize in all scenarios, including deep linking.

-For initializing the sdk in your app project.
+For initializing the SDK in your app project.
 Add the initialize function code in the global application class.

 If your project app does not have application class in your project.
 Follow the below steps